Move WordPress uploads out of date folders afterwards

 We already described it in detail above: neo Rename offers the one-click solution specifically for this problem.
 Compared to the following methods, which sometimes require multiple steps, neo Rename is the most convenient and ideal if you want to reach the goal without technical effort.
 Advantages of neo Rename at a glance:

 - One click, everything done: No switching between tools, no SQL, no manual work.
-The plugin button handles moving, search & replace in one go.
+The plugin button handles moving, find & replace in one go.

 - No broken links: All internal links in WordPress are updated so posts & pages immediately use the new paths.
-Optional 301 redirects also ensure external links don’t lead to dead ends.
+Optional 301 redirects also ensure external links don't end up broken.

-- Additional features: neo Rename can do more (optimize filenames for SEO, bulk renames, restore original names, etc.), helping you keep a tidy media library in the long run.
+- Extra features: neo Rename can do more (optimize filenames for SEO, bulk renames, restore original names, etc.), helping you keep a tidy Media Library in the long run.

-- neo Library compatibility: Thanks to neoLibrary’s filter and tag system, folder structures are unnecessary — you can still find your media quickly. neo Rename and neo Library complement each other perfectly to bring order to large media libraries.
+- neo Library compatibility: Thanks to neoLibrary's filter and tag system folder structures become unnecessary - you can still quickly find your media. neo Rename and neo Library complement each other perfectly to bring order to large media libraries.

-Conclusion: The neo Rename plugin is specifically designed to clean WordPress media paths and makes the whole process beginner-friendly.
+Conclusion: The plugin neo Rename is specifically designed to clean up WordPress media paths and makes the entire process beginner-friendly.
 If your focus is speed and safety, this solution is preferable.

 An alternative plugin solution is Media File Renamer (by developer Jordy Meow).
-Its Pro version also allows you to rename media files and move them to other folders.
+Its Pro version also allows renaming media files and moving them to other folders.
 You can proceed as follows:

-- Preparation: First disable date-based uploads in WordPress as described above so new files don’t end up in subfolders again.
+- Preparation: First disable the date-based uploads in WordPress as described above so new files won't go into subfolders again.

-- Plugin use: With Media File Renamer Pro you can now reorganize your existing media.
+- Using the plugin: With Media File Renamer Pro you can reorganize your existing media.
 The plugin offers, for example, a bulk function to rename and move multiple files at once.
-You could move all files from a monthly folder to the main upload folder.
+You could move all files from a month folder to the main upload folder.
 In the plugin interface select the relevant media and either assign new filenames or keep them and use the option to move them to the main directory.

 - Update references: Media File Renamer updates references in posts automatically when renaming.
-So if you move files to a different path, the plugin should adjust all occurrences of the URL in posts accordingly.
-Check the result spot-check: does the image still display in the post?
+So if you move files to another path the plugin should adjust all occurrences of the URL in posts accordingly.
+Check the result spot-check style: does the image still appear in the post?
 Is the URL correct?

-- Redirects: As far as we know, Media File Renamer does not create automatic redirects from old to new URLs.
-That means external links or direct calls to the old paths would produce a 404 error.
-You would therefore need to handle redirects separately (e.g. with a redirect plugin or via .htaccess).
+- Redirects: As far as we know Media File Renamer does not create automatic redirects from old to new URLs.
+That means external links or direct calls to the old paths would yield a 404.
+You'd need to handle redirects separately (e.g. with a redirect plugin or via .htaccess).

-Assessment: Media File Renamer Pro is powerful and can also accomplish renaming/moving.
+Assessment: Media File Renamer Pro is powerful and can also handle renaming/moving.
 However, it requires more manual steps and oversight.
-You may need to proceed folder by folder and monitor the result.
+You may need to proceed folder by folder and monitor the results.
 With many media files this can be time-consuming.
-Also be careful: if two files from different monthly folders have the same name, moving them into a common folder would cause a conflict.
-In such cases you would first have to rename one file to ensure unique names.
-Make sure there are no duplicate filenames before merging everything into one folder.
+Also be careful: if two files from different month folders have the same name, moving them into a common folder will create a conflict.
+In such cases you would first need to rename one file to ensure unique names.
+So make sure no duplicate filenames exist before merging everything into one folder.

-Conclusion: For advanced users Media File Renamer Pro is an option to get the “remove month folder” job done.
-If you already use the plugin you can try the manual way.
-Otherwise neo Rename offers a specifically tailored, simpler solution.
+Conclusion: For advanced users, Media File Renamer Pro is an option to perform the “remove month folders” job.
+If you already use the plugin, you can try the manual route.
+Otherwise, neo Rename offers a simpler solution tailored for this task.

-3) Media Library Folders – drag-and-drop folder management as a “middle way”
+3) Media Library Folders – drag-and-drop folder management as a “middle ground”

-If you want to get rid of date folders but still keep a real directory structure, Media Library Folders (MLF) is a pragmatic compromise.
-The plugin adds a left folder sidebar to the WordPress Media Library and moves files physically on the server instead of just creating virtual categories.
-This keeps URLs clean while still logically sorting by topic.
+If you want to get rid of date folders but still keep a real directory structure, Media Library Folders (MLF) provides a pragmatic compromise.
+The plugin extends the WordPress media library with a left folder sidebar and physically moves files on the server instead of only creating virtual categories.
+This keeps URLs clean while still organizing content logically by topic.

 Features at a glance:

-- Create folders by drag & drop: A folder manager similar to Windows Explorer.
+- Create folders via drag & drop: A folder manager similar to Windows Explorer.

-- Physical moving: When moving, MLF corrects all references in posts & pages automatically.
+- Physical moving: When moving, MLF automatically corrects all references in posts & pages.

-- Undo & bulk actions (Pro): Undo last action; move multiple files/folders at once.
+- Undo & bulk actions (Pro): Undo the last action; move multiple files/folders at once.

 - Multiple assignment (Pro): An image may appear in multiple folders.

-- Server sync (Pro): FTP-created folders show up in the backend – practical for very large libraries.
+- Server sync (Pro): FTP-created folders appear in the backend – useful for very large libraries.

-The biggest advantage compared to purely “virtual” folder plugins: the folders really exist on the filesystem.
-That way you can back up images via FTP or copy them to CDN storage without losing the folder structure.
-For editorial teams that like thematic folders ("/products/", "/team-photos/", etc.) this is a familiar workflow and prevents filename collisions.
+The biggest advantage over purely “virtual” folder plugins: the folders actually exist on the filesystem.
+That lets you back up images via FTP or copy them to CDN storage without losing the folder structure.
+For editorial teams who like thematic folders ("/products/", "/team-photos/", etc.), this is a familiar workflow and helps prevent filename collisions.

 However, MLF does not create 301 redirects for old paths.
-If you come from the year/month structure you must add redirects yourself via a redirect plugin or .htaccess — or go straight for the one-click neo Rename solution, which includes redirects.
-Also, drag-and-drop sorting for thousands of images takes some time; automatic tagging like in neo Library is not available here.
+If you come from a year/month structure, you'll need to handle redirects yourself via a redirect plugin or .htaccess – or use the one-click solution neo Rename, which includes redirects.
+Also, drag-and-drop sorting can take time with thousands of images; there is no automatic tagging like in neo Library.

 4) WP Original Media Path - adjust upload path